 How to Choose the Right Annuity Based on Your Retirement Timeline

 When it comes to retirement planning, timing influences nearly every financial decision you make.
 The age you retire, when you turn on income, how much market risk you can tolerate, and how much guaranteed income you want all shape the type of annuity strategy that may fit your situation.
 The annuity you choose should never exist in isolation.
 It should reflect your retirement horizon, your income start expectations, your need for liquidity, and your overall comfort with market volatility.
-A well-designed annuity strategy is not about chasing the highest advertised rate or the largest upfront bonus.
-It is about aligning guarantees, growth potential, and flexibility with the stage of life you are actually in.
+A well-designed annuity strategy is not about chasing the highest advertised rate or the largest upfront bonus — it is about aligning guarantees, growth potential, and flexibility with the stage of life you are actually in.

 Ensure you are receiving the absolute top rates